Romford Rural District: Precursors

 The setting up of rural local government districts had its origins in the union of parishes following the Poor Law Amendment Act 1834.
 Romford Poor Law Union was created in 1836.
 It consisted of the parishes of Barking, Cranham, Dagenham, Great Warley, Havering atte Bower, Hornchurch, Rainham, Romford, Upminster and Wennington.
 In 1837 an identical area became Romford Registration District for the purposes of the Births and Deaths Registration Act 1836.
 The Poor Law union area was used again for the purposes of the Public Health Act 1875 and Romford Rural Sanitary District was created in 1875.
 For the purposes of the rural sanitary district (but not the Poor Law union or registration district) areas that formed local boards were removed from the area.
 This occurred for Barking Town (1882), Ilford (1890) and Romford (1851).

 Creation

 It was created a rural district in 1894 by the Local Government Act 1894, based on the Romford rural sanitary district.
-Before 1894 the part of Romford parish corresponding to the town was covered a local board of health.
-Under the 1894 legislation the parish was split with the former board of health district becoming the Romford Urban parish the remainder formed the Romford Rural parish.
-The former also constituted the Romford Urban District and the latter was a component parish within the larger rural district.
-The arrangement did not last, and in 1900 the two parishes were abolished and their former area used to create a Romford parish which constituted the enlarged Romford Urban District.

 In 1911 the rural district had a combined area of 29,720 acres (120 km2) and consisted of the following parishes:

+Romford Rural parish

+Before 1894 the urban part of Romford parish corresponding to the town was covered a local board of health.
+Under the 1894 legislation the parish was split with the former board of health district becoming the Romford Urban parish in Romford Urban District and the remainder formed the Romford Rural parish within the larger rural district.
+A parish council of nine members was formed for Romford Rural parish.
+The arrangement did not last and in October 1896 the parish council resolved to seek amalgamation with Romford Urban.
+This was reciprocated by December 1898.
+In 1900 the two parishes were abolished and their former area used to create a Romford parish which constituted the enlarged Romford Urban District.